myTerminal/emacs-profiles/README.md

     (require 'emacs-profiles)

-### MELPA / Marmalade
+### Marmalade

-If you have MELPA or Marmalade added as a repository to your Emacs, you can just install *emacs-profiles* with
+If you have Marmalade added as a repository to your Emacs, you can just install *emacs-profiles* with

     M-x package-install emacs-profiles RET